article banner

 Transfer pricing simplification measures

-• NZ’s transfer pricing rules have always been about striking a balance between protecting the tax base and containing compliance costs.
-The IRD has implemented a range of simplification measures targeted at reducing compliance costs in situations that are likely to present a low transfer pricing risk.
+• NZ’s transfer pricing rules aim to balance protecting the tax base and containing compliance costs.
+The IRD has implemented various measures to reduce compliance costs in low-risk situations.

 For further information on transfer pricing in New Zealand please contact: